How to Make a Loyalty App

 - Personalized offers.
 Users add your loyalty card to their e-Wallet and you can then analyze how they use it.

-- Fully digital experience.
+- A fully digital experience.
 All coupons, gifts, rewards, cards, etc., are issued, redeemed, and managed electronically.

-To start working with them, you don’t need much:
+To integrate Google Pay, you don’t need much: